Raul-Tenorio02/RE_InventorySystem/README.md

 This project aims to recreate some of the main features present in the classic Resident Evil 2's inventory/items system.
 It allows you to create items, list them in your inventory, update their characteristics, or merge two items to generate a new one with special attributes.
 Additionally, you can move items between your inventory and the item box.

+Attention: This is NOT a game, but a data manipulation backend system.

-Feel free to Fork this project :)
+Feel free to fork this project :)

 # Current Features